mkstp/tukey/index.md

 - The '-' key appears here for negative numbers, and '/' for fractions.
 - The right hand is for navigation, there's no logical order for the down, left, right, up arrow keys other than by convention (I'm used to CTL+N for down, and CTL+P for up on QWERTY)
 - The left hand is for selection and editing.
 CTL allows you to move the cursor by word instead of by letter, shift allows you to highlight things as you move the cursor.
+- The undo, cut, copy, paste command strip is preserved from qwerty.
+They are also now in macro form so you don't have to hold control to type them.
-- And finally the ~ key which got bumped to the third layer because didn't fit on the symbols layer
+- And finally the grave and tilde keys which got bumped to the third layer because they didn't fit on the symbols layer